Get a quote on Property Insurance

 Actual cash value (ACV) is a method of valuing insured property that takes depreciation into account.
-If you have an ACV policy, your insurer would provide funds equal to the current value of your damaged property—how much the item would be worth if you had sold it directly before it was damaged or destroyed.
+If you have an ACV policy, your insurer would provide funds equal to the current price or value of your damaged property—how much the item would be worth if you had sold it directly before it was damaged or destroyed.

-When calculating the value of an item, your insurer would consider how much the used item is worth, how old it is, its condition, and how much useful life it would have had left if it had not been damaged.
+When calculating the value of an item, your insurer would consider how much the used item is worth, how old it is, its current condition, and how much useful life it would have had left if it had not been damaged.
 Your insurer would then subtract the calculated amount of depreciation from the original value of your lost item.
-Many insurers use a fixed depreciation schedule.
+Many insurance carriers use a fixed depreciation schedule.
 In this case, the value of your insured property decreases by a specified percentage each year.

 - Several laptops are stolen from your real estate agency’s office.
 Although the laptops cost $2,000 each when they were purchased three years ago, the used laptops are now worth only $900 each due to depreciation.
 A similar brand new model costs $1,700.
 If you have an actual cash value policy in place, your insurer will pay $900 for each laptop — their value before they were lost.

 With Actual Cash Value coverage, you would not be reimbursed for the amount you purchased the item for.
 Because the amount insurers would have to pay in the event of a disaster is lower, premiums for actual cash value policies are typically less expensive than replacement cost policies.
 This type of policy can be cost-effective for companies wishing to save money on insurance.
 However, if a disaster results in the loss of an expensive item or destroys much of your property, you could find yourself having to pay significant costs out of pocket since there can be a major difference between the claim payment and the actual cost of replacing your property.

 What is replacement cost?